PARC-Robotics/documentation-2024/docs/introduction/index.md

 This phase will take place in-person in Senegal in July 2024.
 Teams will get the opportunity to integrate their software physical **PARC AgRobot** system and compete in a partner farm for the final competition.

-## Prizes & Awards
+## Certificates & Awards

-Top performing teams in the final competition will receive prizes and mentoring opportunities from our sponsors.
-All participants will receive a certificate of participation.
+All participants who qualify to the real world phase will receive a certificate of participation.